ulisserax/PlaywrightProjectRQ/README.md

 ### How do I get set up? ###

 * Download or clone the repository to a local workspace
-* Open the project with Visual studio Code
+* Open the project with Visual studio Code or any other Code editor
 * On the VS code terminal execute 'npm install'
-* Inside the 'utils' folder create a new folder with name 'env_files'
-* Inside the 'env_files' you can create all the env file needed following the naming convection 'env.<environment_name>'.
-Ex: env.qa
-* The env files should contain all the private test data, in the env.ts file you could identified some of the test data that will need
+* The 'utils' folder contains all the test data for each environment
-*

 ### How execute the test ###